0xIntuition/slang/README.md

 _Disclaimer: This repo is under active development and can change whenever_

-Check out the READMEs packages in `packages/` for more information!
+Check out the [README in packages/cli](./packages/cli/README.md) for more info!